EBI-predocs/R_optimization_tutorial/README.md

  * might easily hit wall time of cluster
  * small modifications can easily yield 10x speed increase
  * usually, only few steps are critical

-**But you can't do High Performance Computing in R. Or can you?**

  * packages often have compiled C/Fortran code in background
  * links LAPACK/BLAS -> matrix ops are about as fast as it gets (if compiled with)
  * sanitizing input/output easier in R
  * parallisation easier here (parallel, BatchJobs; low-level threading is a pain)
  * spending time in R vs C code: eg. for vs apply
- * have a couple examples: bad code, good code
+ * have a couple examples: bad code, good code # no, move@solution
    * for vs apply
    * calculating something repeatedly in inner loop
    * '+'(and other) reducing stuff